Probing a minimal dark gauge sector via microlensing of compact dark objects: Gauge dark matter solitons

 The minimal energy, self-gravitating realization of model~in Eq.~\eqref{eq:action} is a static spherically symmetric spacetime with a stationary scalar field spherical solutions,\footnote{Often refered as charged boson stars~(see~e.g.\cite{Jetzer:1989av}).} characterized by a harmonic time dependence of the scalar field of the form $\Phi=\phi(r)e^{i\omega t}$ and an ``electric'' potential $A_\alpha dx^\alpha = V(r)dt$.
 We choose coordinates in which the spacetime metric takes the form

 with $d\Omega^2=d\theta^2 + r^2\sin^2\theta\,d\varphi^2$ the solid angle.
 Notice that the metric is isotropic.

-Under these assumptions for the spacetime and the spin-0 and spin-1 fields, the system reduces to four coupled ordinary differential equations for the functions $V(r)$, $\phi(r)$, $F_0(r)$ and $F_1(r)$, see e.g. Appendix B~in~\cite{Jaramillo:2024shi}.
+Under these assumptions for the spacetime and the spin-0 and spin-1 fields, the system reduces to four coupled ordinary differential equations for the functions $V(r)$, $\phi(r)$, $F_0(r)$ and $F_1(r)$, see e.g. Appendix B~in~\cite{Jaramillo:2024shi} (or \cite{Zhang:2024bjo} for a more general treatment in a non-relativistic limit).
 We solve the system numerically, noting first that the mass of the scalar field $\mu$ can be factored out as the characteristic length scale of the system, and all dimensional quantities rescale with appropriate powers~$\mu$.
 We solve the system using a spectral method with a compactified radial coordinate $r$ and a Newton-Raphson algorithm, as described in \cite{Alcubierre:2021psa}, and employ 24 spectral coefficients for all solutions presented.

 In the process, the eigenfrequency of the the spin-0 field $\omega$ is determined as part of the solution.
 The equilibrium configurations obtained in this scenario form sequences characterized by the coupling constant $q$, which has an upper bound of approximately $q=\sqrt{4\pi}\mu$ that is limited by Coulomb repulsion \cite{Jetzer:1989av,Pugliese:2013gsa,Lopez:2023phk,Jaramillo:2023lgk,Kleihaus:2009kr,Kumar:2014kna}.
 Following previous literature\cite{Jetzer:1989av,Lopez:2023phk}, we present results in terms of the dimensionless rescaled charge $\tilde{q}=q/(\sqrt{8\pi}\mu)$, for which the critical value is $\tilde{q}_{\rm crit}=1/\sqrt{2}$.
 For the solitons considered here, the central amplitude of the scalar field parametrizes each sequence of solutions.
 The top panel of Fig.~\ref{fig:BSsequences} shows some sequences for several values of $q$.
 Here $M$ denotes to the total mass of the configuration, obtained from the asymptotic behavior of the metric coefficients: